pwk4m1/pwk4m1.github.io/modecallbacks.md

 	Whilst working on building a bootloader for OS project, encountered the fact that it's quite common nowadays to have images that have loaders for both UEFI and legacy bios loaders.
-As far as what short web searching told me, the loaders are still separate.
-It works but we thought about making sort of 'unified' loader, aka having platform-specific 'abstraction api'/1st stage loader, and unified second stage loader that works exactly the same for both UEFI and legacy bios devices.
+As far as what short web searching + friend told me, the loaders are still separate.
+	It works but thought about making sort of 'unified' loader, aka having platform-specific 'abstraction api'/1st stage loader, and unified second stage loader that works exactly the same for both UEFI and legacy bios devices.